Chassis/Chassis/docs/config.rst

    You must include all lines shown above (albeit with your custom configuration), even if you're not changing from the default.

+   Changing the default admin requires creating the box from scratch, using vagrant destroy before running vagrant up.

    Note also that the indentation must be done with **spaces, not tabs** in YAML configuration.